 Fairbanks Youth Advocates is currently seeking to expand our board with passionate and skilled individuals who share the desire to help the homeless, runaway and at-risk youth in the Interior Alaska Community.
-Specifically we are seeking individuals who have experience in: legal matters, business leadership, graphic design and website management, or fundraising.
+Although not limited to these skills, we are seeking individuals who have experience in fundraising, business, legal matters, graphic design and website management.
 Please read through the documents below and send your application to Marylee@fairbanksyouthadvocates.org.

 Fairbanks Youth Advocates Governance Board